-Monitors with a 4:3 aspect ratio were standard when the Taskbar first hit the scene.
+Monitors with a 4:3 aspect ratio were standard when the Windows Taskbar first hit the scene.
 It made sense to have the Taskbar on the bottom to maximize the limited real estate you had on screen.
 However, now your monitor is likely to be far wider than it is tall, meaning you have more horizontal space to play with than you do vertical.

 Consider also that many websites and applications don’t make full use of horizontal space and are designed responsively to account for mobile displays.
 Take this very website — you can happily lose a bit of white space on the sides to benefit from fitting more of the article on screen.

 Now that you have horizontal space to play with, you can extend the Windows Taskbar past the thin strip you’re used to.
 For this, hover on the border of the Taskbar until the cursor changes.
 Then left-click, hold, and drag to make the Taskbar wider.

 You’ll benefit from being able to see the full date and time, plus more of the icons in your tray and any toolbars you might have enabled.
 And depending on your Taskbar settings, which you can adjust at any time by right-clicking an empty space and selecting Settings, you’ll also see more of a window’s title.